 It's cruel and inhumane to confine animals where they can't even turn around.
-Citizens for Farm Animal Protection is a grassroots campaign in Massachusetts working to end the cruel confinement of veal calves, egg-laying hens, and pigs by putting a measure on the November 2016 ballot.
+Citizens for Farm Animal Protection is a grassroots campaign in Massachusetts working to end the cruel confinement of veal calves, egg-laying hens, and pigs by securing a resounding YES! vote on Question 3 in November.

 Join this historic campaign

-In the fall of 2015, thanks to the help of more than a thousand volunteers, we gathered more than 130,000 signatures to clear the first hurdle to qualify for the 2016 ballot!
-For our second -- and final -- signature drive in May and June of 2016, our goal is to gather an additional 25,000 signatures from registered Massachusetts voters to qualify for the November 2016 ballot.
-By voting yes on this ballot question, we will help protect animals from abuse.TAKE ACTION
+Thanks to the help of more than a thousand volunteers, we gathered more than 170,000 signatures from registered Massachusetts voters to qualify Question 3 for the November 2016 ballot.
+By voting YES! on Question 3, we will help protect animals from abuse.TAKE ACTION